pingleware/exempt-equity-token-offering/GLOSSARY.md

 When a company cancels shares, thus reducing the total available number of shares.
 This action is non-reversible.

 ## Treasury Shares
-When a company buys back shares from the investors.
+The number of shares that are held by the company.
+Treasury stock has no voting authority.

 ## Private Placement Memorandum
 Is like a prospectus for private equity offerings.
 If you have set a high a par value say $5 per share and allocated 100,000 shares for your private equity offering, the minimum valuation is $500,000.
 If your company does not have $500,000 in assets, you may wish to specify in your private placement memorandum "use of proceeds," a budget to acquired assets to increase total company net asset value above $500,000?